holion/flutter-humio/README.md

 }
 ```

-for more examples look in `example/main.dart`.
+for more examples look in `example/humio_basic_example.dart`.

+## Enrichers

+If you have certain fields you always want to send to Humio, you should consider using Enrichers.

+Enrichers can be added dynamically and when they have been added they will annotate every log statement with the fields they provide.

+View the example in `example/humio_with_enrichers.dart` for a simple example.